MhLiao/mhliao.github.io/index.md

 # Community works

-I am invited to be an official reviewer for several journals and conferences, including ICCV, AAAI, CVPR, IEEE Transactions on Image Processing (TIP), [IEEE Transactions on Neural Networks and Learning Systems](https://cis.ieee.org/ieee-transactions-on-neural-networks-and-learning-systems.html), [Pattern Recognition](https://www.journals.elsevier.com/pattern-recognition), [Pattern Recognition Letters](https://www.journals.elsevier.com/pattern-recognition-letters), and [Neurocomputing](https://www.journals.elsevier.com/neurocomputing).
+I am invited to be an official reviewer for several journals and conferences, including ICCV, ECCV, CVPR, AAAI, IJCAI, TPAMI, TIP, TNNLS, PR, and Neurocomputing.

 # Achievements and Rewards
 - 2019: National Scholarship for PhD Student